 Implants for Cosmetic Purposes Only

-Even providers who do cover a limited number of events involving implants is not likely to pay for the procedure when the purpose is purely cosmetic.
+Even providers who do cover a limited number of events involving implants are not likely to pay for the procedure when the purpose is purely cosmetic.
 While that’s changing in some cases, it’s more likely that an insurance plan would include dental implant benefits if they are necessary to correct a situation that poses a threat to your dental health.

 What About Discount Dental Plans?